icerpc/icerpc-csharp/README.md

 ## Building

-The build depends on NuGet packages that are not publicly available, for accessing this packages you must create a `NuGet.config` file with the following contents.
+The build depends on NuGet packages that are not publicly available, for accessing this packages you must create a `nuget.config` file with the following contents.

 You must replace:
 * USERNAME with the name of your user account on GitHub